TheRensselaerIDEA/ClinicalTrialEquity/README.md

 The results are available in the folder **Statistical Results for Example Studies** as csv files.

+## Data Availability
+Our dataset "Quantifying representativeness in RCTs using ML fairness metrics - Data and codes" are available in the Dryad Digital Repository at https://doi.org/10.5061/dryad.76hdr7sxf.

+The software is being published at Zenodo: https://doi.org/10.5281/zenodo.5348584.

+The supplemental information is being published at Zenodo: https://doi.org/10.5281/zenodo.5348586.

 <!-- CONTACT -->
 ## Contact